gatzer455/netupi23/README.md

 ### 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL 3.0 License - see the [LICENSE](LICENSE.md) file for details.

 ### 🙏 Acknowledgments